dmentipl/plonk/docs/source/examples/dust-profiles.rst

 .. note::

-    The data is from a Phantom snapshot with multiple dust species using the mixture (or "1-fluid") method.
-I.e., the particles carry a mixture of dust and gas.
+    The data is from a Phantom simulation with multiple dust species using the mixture (or "1-fluid") method with an embedded planet.

 .. code-block:: python